narinder2/interactive-map-of-the-us-regions/readme.txt

 == Description ==

-Put an interactive high-quality map of Census divisions of the US to your Wordpress powered blog!
+This plugin allows you to embed a colorful Interactive map of USA into your WordPress powered site by a few clicks!

-Whenever you need to give your visitors a simple yet effective way to navigate through regional sections of your blog, or if you want to provide some geography-related information to your readers, Fla-shop.com interactive HTML5 map plugin is a one-stop solution.
+Whenever you need to give your visitors a simple yet effective way to navigate through regional sections of your site, or if you want to provide some geography-related information to your visitors, Fla-shop.com interactive HTML5 map plugin is a one-stop solution.
 The plugin allows you to display a detailed map by simply adding a special tag into the main content of a page or a post.
 Thanks to visual editing of map's properties and effortless installation, the map can be deployed in merely few minutes.

+For even more features, try the [Premium U.S. Map](http://www.fla-shop.com/products/wp-plugins/united-states/us/)

 Features:

-*	Detailed map of the US
+*	Map of Census divisions of the US
 *	Works on iPad and iPhone.
 No Flash
 *	Clickable regions
 *	Popup windows that show when the mouse cursor is over it
 *	Customizable landing page links
-*	Builds into any WordPress page or post as a simple shortcode
+*	Easy embedding by a shortcode

+Additional features of the [Premium U.S. Map](http://www.fla-shop.com/products/wp-plugins/united-states/us/) version:
+*	Map of U.S. states
+*	SVG based
+*	Color customizing, smooth change color
+*	Clickable states

 == Installation ==